-IP CCTV Installation and Equipment in Portsmouth and Hampshire
+IP CCTV Installation and Equipment

 IP CCTV uses a wired or wireless IP network as the backbone for transporting digital video, audio and other data.
-When.
 An IP CCTV system allows video to be monitored and recorded from anywhere on the network, whether it is on site via the local area network (LAN) or remotely via Internet or a wide area network (WAN).
 Power over Ethernet (PoE) technology can easily be integrated to enable the network infrastructure to also carry power to network video products.

 Benefits of IP CCTV over analogue CCTV